Jeh Johnson is a partner in the law firm of Paul, Weiss, Rifkind, Wharton & Garrison, LLP and the former Secretary of Homeland Security.

 Earlier in his career, Johnson was General Counsel of the Department of the Air Force in the Clinton Administration (1998-2001), and an Assistant United States Attorney for the Southern District of New York (1989-1991) where, in three years he tried 12 cases and argued 11 appeals.

-In addition to the board of directors of Lockheed Martin and U.S. Steel, Johnson currently serves on the board of directors of the Council on Foreign Relations, the 9/11 Memorial and Museum in New York City, the Center for a New American Security, and WBGO, an FM radio station based in Newark, New Jersey.
+In addition to the board of directors of Lockheed Martin and U.S. Steel, Johnson currently serves on the board of directors of the Council on Foreign Relations, the 9/11 Memorial and Museum in New York City, and the Center for a New American Security.

 Johnson is a graduate of Morehouse College (1979) and Columbia Law School (1982).